HELVE/GO_ROGUE_MANUAL/README.md

 Go Rogue Creative Manual gives you a possibility of optimization and gives you a framework to think about your own processes not in a collective sense but in a very personal and intimate way.

+If one takes up the road of creativity it becomes one's responsibility to figure out how to work with their unique "stats".

 Chapters:
 - Go into chaos to create your own order.